 In my experience, it’s very important to have a good, solid policy (available via tour operators or on the open market).
-Expect to pay about 5-7% of the trip cost.
-It should cover a boatload (excuse the pun) of medical coverage and evacuation, trip delay/cancellation/interruption, lost baggage, etc.
+Expect to pay about 7-10% of the trip cost for a comprehensive plan.
+If that seems like a lot, consider the all the unknowns it should cover: medical coverage and evacuation, trip delay/cancellation/interruption, lost baggage, etc.

 At the risk of redundancy, I’ll say again: read the fine print.

 Check to make sure the “covered reasons” run from A-Z. Make sure there is an international number available 24/7.
 Print out your policy and keep it with you during the trip.